-There are a number of support resources available for whatever challenge you might be facing.
+There are a number of on-campus and in-district support resources available for whatever challenge you might be facing.
 Below are just a few of those resources.
 Please remember, we are here to help.
 For additional resources please contact the Equity Office.

 While Delta College does not provide on-campus housing for students, nor does the college endorse any rental companies, we would like to offer you a few resources to get you started on your housing search.
 The apartments listed below are only a few of the many living options surrounding Delta College.
 Any listings marked with an asterisk (*)indicates an income based housing option.
 A more exhaustive list can be obtained by contacting the Equity Office.

 For more information on any of the following listings, we suggest you contact the apartment communities directly, or visit their websites.

 Bay City Housing Commission*

 Bay City, MI 48708

 Affordable Housing Alliance Midland County Non-Profit Housing Corp*

 20 W Main Street, Suite 200

 Midland, MI 48640